With Christmas fast approaching, are you ready to splash the cash? Check out our tips for sustainable spending.

 I had a small discrepancy on my credit score so I can’t borrow funds

 Incorrect.
-Something as small as a defected mobile phone payment or an innocently forgotten credit card shouldn’t be detrimental to your mortgage application.
+Something as small as a missed phone contract payment or an innocently forgotten credit card shouldn’t be detrimental to your mortgage application.
 We understand sometimes things fall through the cracks, that’s why we underwrite each mortgage case individually and take into account personal circumstances before approving or declining an application.
-We don’t even credit score so you shouldn’t discount yourself before you’ve even tried.
+We don’t even credit score so you shouldn’t discount yourself before you’ve tried.

 I’m too old for a mortgage